Advocacy

 Advocating for a legislative and regulatory environment that supports the CPA profession in Nebraska.

-Government Relations Remains a Priority
+Legislative Representation Remains a Priority

-The Society has long played a proactive role for certified public accountants in Nebraska, sponsoring legislation and defending the profession against legislation that might be detrimental from the Society’s standpoint.
-Historically, the Nebraska Society has led the nation in supporting cutting-edge legislation for accountants.
+The Society has long played a proactive role for certified public accountants in Nebraska, sponsoring bills and defending the profession against legislation that might be detrimental from the Society’s standpoint.
 Nebraska was the first state to pass mandatory CPE legislation.
 In 1991, Nebraska became the 14th state to pass the 150-hour education requirement for new CPAs, and in 1994, the Society helped draft and support a successful effort in the Nebraska Legislature to pass the first bill in the nation allowing for the partial ownership of CPA firms by non-CPAs.
-In 2009, the Society helped draft and support the quick passage of “CPA Mobility” legislation.
-The new law allows licensed CPAs from other states to practice public accountancy in Nebraska without the need to obtain licensure by reciprocity, register, or pay a fee to the Nebraska Board of Public Accountancy.
-In 2013, the Society helped draft and support passage of “Expanded CPA Experience” legislation, and for the past several years the Society has continued its long opposition to efforts to extend Nebraska’s sales tax on professional services.
-In 2019, the Society helped draft and support passage of legislation that allows Nebraska CPA firms to create Employee Stock Ownership Plans (ESOPs).
+In 2009, the Society helped draft and support the quick passage of CPA mobility legislation, which allows licensed CPAs from other states to practice public accountancy in Nebraska without the need to obtain licensure by reciprocity, register, or pay a fee to the Nebraska Board of Public Accountancy.
+In 2013, the Society helped draft and support expanded CPA experience legislation.
+In 2019, the Society worked with the State Board to draft and support legislation that allows Nebraska CPA firms to create Employee Stock Ownership Plans (ESOPs).
+Thanks to another joint legislative effort by the Society and State Board in 2024, Nebraska CPA candidates may sit for the Uniform CPA Examination after completing 120 semester hours (or 180 quarter hours) of qualifying college credit and a bachelor's degree as of Jan.
+1, 2025.
+In addition, the Society successfully achieved an exemption from inclusion in Nebraska's occupational licensing legislation in 2024, and we continue to oppose efforts that would extend Nebraska's sales tax on professional services.

 On the national scene, the Society monitors events in Washington, D.C., and speaks on behalf of Nebraska CPAs in dealing with the state’s congressional delegation.